Data-driven dairy: how Hill Farm is breeding for the future

 Jones HFE Agriculture, Hill Farm, is a sixth-generation, family-run dairy farm based near Chester.
 The business is managed by Adrian Jones, alongside his brother Tristan, parents David and Frances and Adrians wife Joanne.
 Together, they continue the family’s long-standing farming legacy while embracing innovation to drive efficiency and herd performance.

-Herd Manager James Lloyd, youngstock manager Liz and Herdsperson Dan are also integral member of the team who help the family push the boundaries of herd progression, whether that’s production, reproduction, health, or genetics, a field James is particularly passionate about.
-They are supported by an exceptional team of milkers, assistants and tractor drivers, who all contribute to the farms success.
+Herd Manager James Lloyd, Youngstock Manager Liz Smith and Herdsperson Dan Halliday are also integral members of the team who help the family push the boundaries of herd progression, whether that’s production, reproduction, health, or genetics, a field James is particularly passionate about.
+They are supported by an exceptional team of milkers, assistants and tractor drivers, who all contribute to the farm’s success.

 Established in the 18th century, Hill Farm has been home to the family for generations, with Adrian and Tristan having farmed there for more than 23 years.